litestar-org/litestar/docs/usage/4-request-body.md

     ...
 ```

-If you do not care about parsing and validation and only want to access the form data dictionary, you can instead do
+If you do not care about parsing and validation and only want to access the form data as a dictionary, you can do
 this:

 ```python